The countdown is on for the Seminole Hard Rock Winterfest Boat Parade - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 FORT LAUDERDALE, FLA.
 (WSVN) - The countdown to this year’s Seminole Hard Rock Hotel Winterfest Boat Parade is officially on.

-The annual celebration giving South Florida a chance to show off some holiday spirit while also benefiting their community.
+The annual celebration gives South Florida a chance to show off some holiday spirit while also benefiting its community.

 Hailed as the “Best Show on H20” dozens of boaters are expected to take part, with many putting the finishing touches on their vessels Thursday.